Click Here to download JRC Carb Tuning Guide

 Fig.9 Jets

 The carburetor comes with extra jets, a pilot and four main jets.
-The jets can be
+The main jet and needle jet can be

 To replace the main jet, the